bhartik021/cognitivevissionapp/README.md

 - Analyze images using Azure's Computer Vision API.
 - Extract descriptions from images with confidence levels

-## Introduction to .NET
-.NET is a framework developed by Microsoft for building various types of applications, including web, desktop, mobile, cloud, and IoT applications.
-It supports multiple programming languages like C#, F#, and Visual Basic.

-### Key Concepts in .NET:
-- **C# Language:** Primary language used with .NET for building applications.
-- **Common Language Runtime (CLR):** Executes .NET programs and manages memory, security, and other system services.
-- **ASP.NET:** Framework for building web applications and APIs using .NET.
-- **Entity Framework:** Object-relational mapper (ORM) that simplifies data access in .NET applications.

-## Introduction to Azure AI
-Azure AI provides a set of services and tools for building AI-powered applications on Microsoft Azure cloud platform.
-These services include:

-### Key Azure AI Services:
-- **Azure Cognitive Services:** Pre-built AI models that enable capabilities like vision, speech, language understanding, and decision-making.
-- **Azure Machine Learning:** Service for building, training, and deploying machine learning models at scale.
-- **Azure Bot Service:** Platform for creating intelligent bots that can interact with users across multiple channels.

 ## Prerequisites

 - .NET SDK installed on your machine.
 You can download it from [here](https://dotnet.microsoft.com/download).